ibm-cloud-docs/containers/cs_managed_ingress_alb.md

 ## Managing port 80 on the ALBs
+{: #port80}

 In clusters created on or after 01 December 2025, port 80 is blocked by default for all ALBs.
-Custers created before this date are not affected.
+Clusters created before this date are not affected.
 {: note}

 You can manage port 80 on your ALBs by using the following commands.
 Note that any changes you make are applied to all ALBs in your cluster.